MickDuprez/go-window/README.md

 ### What about OpenGL/DirectX et al?
 The whole purpose of this windowing library is for learning and experimentation and to discover how these graphics libraries work under the hood.
-While combing the internets, a questions such as "I want to create a graphics engine from scratch" is usually replied with "don't waste your time, that tech is dead" and other such un-inspiring comments but I think there is real value in learning these things from the bottom up.
+While there are good arguments for using these driver API's it's still good to know how to do basic graphics at the lower level, not only for learning but for things like micro controllers with a simple LCD screen say to build an old style arcade cabinet or an equipment monitoring console etc.
-If you're reading this, you love go and you want to learn graphics, hopefully this repo will be of some use.
+Anyway, if you're reading this and you love Go and want to learn graphics, hopefully this repo will be of some use.

 ## Repo Structure and Usage
 This repo is structured in lesson like folders that start from displaying a bare bones empty window with